Secure user identities with Active Directory multi factor authentication (MFA)

 MFA for air-gapped networks

-Enable secure MFA and access controls on air-gapped networks without outer internet connectivity.
+Enable secure Active Directory two factor authentication and access controls on air-gapped networks without outer internet connectivity.

 Extend Active Directory MFA across all access points